memgraph/docs/docs/reference-guide/metadata.md

 Bolt protocol specifies additional data that can be sent along with the requested results.
 Such data is called metadata and can be divided into two
 groups:
- - Query Statistics,
+ - Query Statistics
- - Notifications.
+ - Notifications

 Both of these metadata can be accessed through `summary` map that is being sent along with the results of the query.
 Query statistics will be under `stats` key,